-The third Program goal recognizes that the Hurricanes devastated Puerto Rico's natural resources, particularly its tree canopy, and without funding and coordinated action to revitalize it, significant long-term impacts may not be realized.
+The fourth Program goal recognizes that the Hurricanes devastated Puerto Rico's natural resources, particularly its tree canopy, and without funding and coordinated action to revitalize it, significant long-term impacts may not be realized.
 The Program will provide funding that can address the needs of lost or impacted natural resources in downtown areas, urbanized areas, and key corridors.
 A portion of the Program will focus on "regreening initiatives" and the implementation of green infrastructure and other green activities.
 These initiatives may include investing in and using green infrastructure, green installations and standards, and green energy and waste re-purposing and reduction.
-PRDOH strongly encourages Subrecipients to utilize at least ten percent (10%) of their allocation or award of the Program funds to address the need to promote widespread re-greening in communities across the Island, supporting thereof this RE-Green Puerto Rico Initiative.
+PRDOH strongly encourages Subrecipients to utilize at least ten percent (10%) of their allocation or award of the Program funds to address the need to promote widespread re-greening in communities across the Island, supporting therein this RE-Green Puerto Rico Initiative.
 The re-greening projects are expected to provide multiple benefits to communities and residents, both at the project location and in other areas of the Island by also promoting eco-tourism.
+In addition, re-greening ten percent (10%) goal requirements may be realized by addressing the natural infrastructure such as restoring or stabilizing a natural stream bed, installing or expanding riparian buffers to include natural plantings, and the use of alternative and extended-life materials in construction of infrastructure projects.